 U-Bahn U3, U6 stop

-Right in the middle of Munich’s city center is the Hofbräuhaus, probably the most well-known beer hall in the world, and for good reason.
-The beer hall and brewery was originally built in 1589 (with a bit of remodeling and rebuilding since then), and its popularity is justified by the festive and lively atmosphere, delicious traditional Bavarian food, and, of course, fantastic Hofbräu beer.
-With live oompah bands every day in the beer hall and a courtyard beer garden filled with folks enjoying giant beers under shady trees, its the perfect way to experience Bavarian culture.
+Right in the middle of Munich’s city center is the Hofbräuhaus, probably the most famous beer hall in the world, and for good reason.
+The beer hall and brewery were originally built in 1589 (with a bit of remodeling and rebuilding since then.
+Its popularity is justified by the festive and lively atmosphere, delicious traditional Bavarian food, and fantastic Hofbräu beer, of course.
+With live oompah bands every day in the beer hall and a courtyard beer garden filled with folks enjoying giant beers under shady trees, it’s the perfect way to experience Bavarian culture.